COVID-19 School Reopening Information for Parents and School Personnel

 How long will contacts of positive COVID-19 cases be required to quarantine?

-Individuals who are exposed to someone with COVID-19 will be required to quarantine for 14 days from the date they were last exposed.
+Individuals who are exposed to someone with COVID-19 will be required to quarantine for 10 days from the date they were last exposed.
+If a contact develops symptoms of COVID-19, they will have an extended quarantine of 14 days and referred for testing and evaluation by a medical provider.
 Every contact will receive an official quarantine order.

 When can a person who has tested positive for COVID-19 return to school?